haraqa/haraqa/README.md

 docker run haraqa/haraqa /vol1 /vol2 /vol3
 ```

-When a message is received it will be written to /vol1, then /vol2, then /vol3.
+When a client produces a message, it will be written to /vol1, then /vol2, then /vol3.
-When a message is consumed it will be read from /vol3.
+When a client consumes a message, it will be read from /vol3.

 During recovery, if data exists in /vol3 it will be replicated to volumes /vol1 and /vol2.
 If /vol3 is empty, /vol2 will be replicated to /vol1 and /vol3.